MileHacker Logo

 Island Hopping & Accessibility

-Day trips by boat are popular, typically visiting neighboring islands like Nisyros, Kalymnos, Pserimos, and Plati (often as a "3-island cruise").
-These trips provide opportunities for swimming, snorkeling, and exploring different islands.
+Day trips by boat are popular, typically visiting neighboring islands such as Nisyros, Kalymnos, Pserimos, and Plati (often as a "3-island cruise").
+These travels provide opportunities for swimming, snorkeling, and exploring different islands.
 International connections to Bodrum, Turkey, are also available.

 Boat Excursion Benefits